t-d-k/LibreCrypt/docs/uninstalling.md

 <OL>

-1. Launch "DoxBox.exe".
+1. Launch "LibreCrypt.exe".
 1. Unmount **all** mounted volumes.

 1. Select "File | Drivers..."

 1. Select each of the drivers you have installed, and click "Uninstall".
 Repeat this until all drivers have been uninstalled.
 If you encounter errors in this step, don't worry; just continue uninstalling your other remaining drivers
-1. Exit DoxBox.
+1. Exit LibreCrypt.

 1. Reboot your computer
 1. You shouldn't need to, but if you encountered any errors while uninstalling the drivers: